Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/04_bdd_programming.typ

 let y2 = bdd.mk_var(4);  // From statement B
 ```

+Grouping variables from the same statement allows the BDD to exploit structural relationships.

-=== When to Use BDDs
+=== When to Use BDDs?

-BDDs excel when:
-- Boolean structure in problem (control flow, flags)
-- Many shared substructures
-- Need for canonicity (equality checks)

-BDDs struggle when:
-- Problems lack structure (random formulas)
+BDDs excel when your problem has Boolean structure --- control flow, flags, or state machines.
+They shine when many substructures are shared across different parts of the problem.
+Their canonicity makes them perfect when you need efficient equality checks.

+However, BDDs struggle with problems that lack inherent structure, like random formulas.
-- Large bit-vector arithmetic (multiplication)
+Large bit-vector arithmetic, especially multiplication, defeats BDD compression.
-- Variable ordering is inherently bad
+Some problems simply have variable orderings that are inherently bad no matter how you arrange them.

-For such cases, consider alternatives (SAT solvers, SMT).
+For such cases, consider alternatives like SAT solvers or SMT solvers instead.

 == Common Pitfalls